-Start Hauling; Date & Time Record the date and time that hauling starts Start Hauling Position Record the position in latitude and longitude for the start of the hauling operation.
+Start Hauling Date Record the date that hauling starts.
+Start Hauling Time Record the time that hauling starts Start Hauling Position Record the position in latitude and longitude for the start of the hauling operation.
 It is important to note the latitude N (north) or S (south), especially when the vessel is working on or near the equator.
 Hauling starts when the first radio or dhan buoy is hauled back onboard.
-End Hauling; Date & Time Record the date and time that hauling ends.
-End Hauling Position Record the position in latitude and longitude. where the last buoys are recovered onboard.
+End Hauling; Date & Time Record the date that hauling ends.
+End Hauling Time Record the time that haling ends.
+End Hauling Position Record the position in latitude and longitude where the last buoys are recovered onboard.
 As above, it is very important to note the latitude N (north) or S (south), especially when the vessel is working on or near the equator.
 At this point re-check these especially if the vessel may have crossed the equator.
 Number of hook hauled observed Record the number of hooks observed for catch composition and by-catch.
 Note this must not include the time that the observer spent on the deck measuring and collecting biological data on the catch.
-Observers should be in a position during these observations to record the hooks coming directly out of the water and record the fate of released species Bird scaring device at hauler (yes / no) Record if a bird scaring devise was deployed during hauling operations.
-Observers should report on the construction and effectiveness of all devises used.
+Observers should be in a position during these observations to record the hooks coming directly out of the water and record the fate of released species.
+Bird scaring device at hauler (yes / no) Record if a bird scaring device was deployed during hauling operations.
+Observers should report on the construction and effectiveness of all devices used.
 Offal management Record if the vessel has an offal and used bait disposal management plan.
 Note if these are retained for batch disposal at a later stage or disposed of ad hoc as they accumulate.
 Position of offal disposal Record the position where offal and used bait was disposed. (port side / starboard / aft)